 Here a look back at Duchess’ previous outfits for the same occasion.
 In 2011 She wore Beulah London Sarai Gown in 2013 she was wearing a bespoke Jenny Packham Ink Blue Silk Tulle Gown and in 2015 she dazzled in elegant Erdem Alouette Printed Silk-Gazar Gown.

-This week Duchess has given us two fairy tale moments in two different but stunning gown.
-You all must remember this exquisite number she wore at BAFTA this sunday night.
+This week Duchess has given us two fairy tale moments in two different but the stunning gown.
+You all must remember this exquisite number she wore at BAFTA this Sunday night.